 The design, both interior and exterior, is often the most effective way to make an exceptional first impression – a first impression that guests new and old use to distinguish between brands.
 By incorporating bold and unique designs into a brand identity, a hotel is tapping into our most basic senses, an important step towards maximizing the guest experience and setting themselves apart from the crowd.

 After an analysis of our elite designers covering large, small, and emerging markets throughout the US and Canada, Ambius has identified a collection of macro and micro trends that are driving hotel designs today and into 2018.

 In part 1 of our Hospitality Trends, we discuss the large macro trends that are on their way to becoming industry staples.
-Macro trends are trends that affect architecture, engineering, and design on a large scale, versus our Micro trends being defined as small-scale trends that are typically aesthetic or topical in nature.
+Macro trends are trends that affect architecture, engineering, and design on a large scale.
+In Part 2 of our Hospitality Trends of 2018 we discuss Micro trends, which are defined as small-scale trends that are typically aesthetic or topical in nature.

 Looking ahead, these dynamic trends offer opportunities for management, engineers, architects, and interior designers alike to get a glimpse of what’s to come for 2018.

 This trend is more than hotels simply integrating more plants into their design, it’s bigger than that.
 Hotels are turning to the many benefits of biophilic design to enhance their brand and their guests overall experience by tapping into the wellness and well-being properties associated with this design trend.

 For those who don’t know, biophilic design is based on the concept of biophilia, which is the theory that we have an innate tendency to seek out nature, natural elements, and natural forms.
 The Natural & Biophilic Design trend is spearheaded by the biophilia philosophy, which is characterized by:

 - Views of nature / Room with a view